Flanpatat/Flanpatat/README.md

 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me my email is a454240657@outlook.com
+- 📫 How to reach me my email is a454240657@outlook.com If you need me please contact my email ok.

 <!---
 Flanpatat/Flanpatat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.